taw00/pychess-rpm/README.md

 (installable and runnable) packages are then built via the [Fedora Project's COPR build system](https://copr.fedorainfracloud.org/coprs/taw/pychess/).

-I store all *my* contributions here needed to enable building and packaging PyChess.
+I store all *my* contributions needed to enable building and packaging PyChess in this repository.
 Upstream code—for example, `pychess-1.0.3.tar.gz`—will not be redundantly stored here.
 Those can be found ...
 [upstream](https://github.com/pychess/pychess).
 If you know your way around building RPMs, you will know how to work with the specfile and other contributions found here.